I had NO CLUE what that simple whim would lead to for me and my blog.

 Don’t overthink this.
 What you give should be the most popular thing in your shop that you want to build reviews for.
 Giving it for a specific period of time with the intent to build reviews will help your shop get reviews and thus make you more money! 🙂

-Right now, at this time, I get between 4,600-5,200 new email subscribers a month (these stats are BEFORE I started running Facebook ads for the first time on October 6).
+Right now, at this time, I get between 4,600-5,200 new email subscribers a month (I don’t currently run any Facebook ads, so this is all organic).

 Each month, it is absolutely normal for some to drop off.